Candidate persona: what it is and how to create the profile of the ideal candidate

 It’s not much different, as we’ve seen, from the buyer persona used in marketing that helps companies reach potential customers more effectively.

-Considering the ideal candidate, “designing” him or her, helps to better define the terrain within which recruiters and their staff must move, it helps to understand which strategy to apply, which types of channels to refer to and at the same time the tone of voice to use in the ad, which aspects to focus on, which to leave in the background, define a communication campaign or a possible sponsorship.
+Defining the ideal candidate, “designing” him or her, helps to better undestand the terrain within which recruiters and their staff must move, it helps to understand which strategy to apply, which types of channels to refer to and at the same time the tone of voice to use in the ad, which aspects to focus on, which to leave in the background, define a communication campaign or a possible sponsorship.

 This will save a lot of time for you as a recruiter, for your team and, of course, for the entire company.
-With considerable advantages: a selection process in which the time to hire is reduced but still produces more than satisfactory results, allows you to devote yourself to other activities that may be neglected during a selection process, such as employer branding or dealing with people who have already been hired and their onboarding.
+With considerable advantages: a selection process in which the time to hire is reduced and still produces more than satisfactory results, allows you to devote yourself to other activities that may be neglected during a selection process, such as employer branding or dealing with people who have already been hired and their onboarding.

 These are just some of the advantages of building a candidate persona, but going deeper we’ll see that they certainly don’t end there.